 Let’s see where each of the following website builders stand with respect to the above-mentioned points.

 According to W3Techs, Wix is the fifth most popular content management system in 2021, which equals almost 1.7% of the total websites.
-Yes, I said content management system because the site classifies it so.

 The main advantage of Wix is its vast library of templates.
 There are more than 900 of them.
 The quality of the design is also decent.